Three More Rain Barrels

 We've used four rain barrels for several years, which I wrote about in these two articles: Climb Up My Rain Barrels and Rain Barrels Revisited.
 We've been happy with them and have used the saved rainwater in many ways, but as we expanded the vegetable gardens, we wanted an easier way to provide the extra water they need without slogging the watering cans around the garage.

 Our first step was to pick up three barrels at a local bottling plant.
 These barrels had contained syrup for an energy drink.
-It's important to use food grade barrels, not ones that have contained petroleum products or poisons.
+It's important to use food grade barrels, not ones that have contained petroleum products or poisons, but there was still an overpowering odor from the syrup.

 Each of the original three barrels on the other side of the garage sits on four cinder blocks piled two-high, so when I attached a hose to one of the barrels, I had to keep it low or there would be no flow.
 For this new set of barrels Dean, my husband, built a four-foot high deck to elevate the new barrels so the force of gravity provides some water pressure.
 Dean had read Mike Hillman's detailed instructions in his article, A Spouse's Guide to Building the Perfect Rain Barrel System and decided to try some of his ideas when setting up our new barrels.
 The three new barrels would be tied together with a series of pipes through bottom fittings so that all the barrels fill up and drain together.
 (Unlike our other series of three barrels where the first barrel fills and its overflow runs into the second barrel and when the second barrel fills it overflows into the third barrel.)
 This new arrangement means that we use the one spigot and do not have to keep track of which barrels are empty or full.
 Using a hose attached to the spigot to water the vegetable beds requires no bending over, no waiting for watering cans to fill, and no hauling.
 Yippee!

 The garage has metal gutters installed on the front and on the side closest to the house.
-The new barrels collect rainwater from the side near the house, while the other three collect rainwater from the front gutter.
-Once we installed the barrels, we decided to install a stand-alone ten-foot plastic gutter right over these barrels to collect more water.
+The new barrels collect rainwater from the side closest to the house, while the other three collect rainwater from the front gutter.
+Once we installed the barrels, we decided to install a stand-alone ten-foot plastic gutter right over these barrels at the back of the garage to collect more water.
 To estimate how much water you can expect to collect, calculate the area of the roof, no matter what its slope, and multiply by 0.6.
 This is the number of gallons you can expect for every inch of rain.
-For this example: 15' x 10' = 150square feet/2 (Divide by 2 because it's a hip roof and is a triangle.) = 75 square feet.
+For this example: 15' x 10' = 150 square feet/2 (Divide by 2 because it's a hip roof and is a triangle.) = 75 square feet.
 75 x 0.6 = 45 gallons per inch of rainfall.
 So that extra ten feet of gutter will almost fill an extra barrel for every inch of rain.

 Each of the barrels has its own overflow pipe.
 The three overflow pipes are connected to another pipe that takes the excess water away from the platform during heavy storms.
 This will help prevent undermining the footings of the platform when the rain barrel water is not used as fast as the rainfall.
 In preparation for a tropical storm, we will hook up a temporary hose that will carry excess water out to a wooded are to prevent too much water from overflowing in that one place.